awsdocs/aws-lambda-developer-guide/doc_source/functions-states.md

 Other operations, including invocation, work while updates are in progress\.

 For example, when you connect your function to a virtual private cloud \(VPC\), Lambda provisions an elastic network interface for each subnet\.
 This process can leave your function in a pending state for a minute or so\.
-Lambda also reclaims network interfaces that are not in use, placing your function in an `Idle` state\.
-When the function is idle, an invocation causes it to enter the `Pending` state while network access is restored\.
+Lambda also reclaims network interfaces that are not in use, placing your function in an `Inactive` state\.
+When the function is inactive, an invocation causes it to enter the `Pending` state while network access is restored\.

 For more information on how states work with VPC connectivity, see [Configuring a Lambda Function to Access Resources in a VPC](configuration-vpc.md)\.